Nostalgia for the Soviet Union: Neo-Soviet politics

-Writing in the Harvard Political Review, analysist Mihaela Esanu stated that Soviet nostalgia has contributed to a revival in neo-Soviet politics.
+Writing in the Harvard Political Review, analyst Mihaela Esanu stated that Soviet nostalgia has contributed to a revival in neo-Soviet politics.
 Yearning for the Soviet past in various post-Soviet republics, Esanu argued, has contributed greatly to the rise of neo-Soviet political factions committed to increasing economic, military, and political ties with Russia, the historic center of the power in the USSR, as opposed to the West.
 Esanu argued that appeals to Soviet nostalgia are especially prominent with pro-Russian parties in Belarus and Moldova.

 Journalist Pamela Druckerman asserts that another aspect of neo-Sovietism is support for the central role of the state in civil society, political life, and the media.
 Druckerman claimed that neo-Soviet policies resulted in a return to statist philosophy in the Russian government.

 Communist Party of the Russian Federation

-Under the present conditions in the Russian Federation, the CPRF calls for the following proposals:

 Gennady Zyuganov, leader of the Communist Party of the Russian Federation, is a harsh critic of President Vladimir Putin, but states that his recipes for Russia's future are true to his Soviet roots.
 Zyuganov hopes to renationalise all major industries and he believes the USSR was "the most humane state in human history".
-On 29 November 2008, in his speech before the 13th Party Congress, Zyuganov made these remarks about the state that Russia under Putin was in:

-Objectively, Russia's position remains complicated, not to say dismal.
-The population is dying out.
-Thanks to the "heroic efforts" of the Yeltsinites the country has lost 5 out of the 22 million square kilometers of its historical territory.
-Russia has lost half of its production capacity and has yet to reach the 1990 level of output.
-Our country is facing three mortal dangers: de-industrialization, de-population and mental debilitation.
-The ruling group has neither notable successes to boast of, nor a clear plan of action.
-All its activities are geared to a single goal: to stay in power at all costs.
-Until recently it has been able to keep in power due to the "windfall" high world prices for energy.
-Its social support rests on the notorious "vertical power structure" which is another way of saying intimidation and blackmail of the broad social strata and the handouts that power chips off the oil and gas pie and throws out to the population in crumbs, especially on the eve of elections.